 Controlling shadows is done with fill lighting.
 And, as with portrait lighting patterns, fill lighting is not just for studio photographers.

-- Natural light photographers can use reflectors to control the shadows
+- Natural light photographers use reflectors to bounce light back into the subject to control the shadows

-- Flash photographers can use reflectors or additional lighting to lift the shadows
+- Flash photographers use reflectors and/or additional lighting to lift the shadows

-- Photographers who combine ambient light with flash have the most control over shadows by using reflectors, additional lighting and natural light as fill light
+- Combining ambient light with flash gives the most control over shadows by using reflectors, additional lighting and natural light as fill light

 As photography is all about light, learning how to manipulate light to create mood, bring out character and flatter your subjects, is key to great portrait photography.